mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 ## Panel Brightness

-By default you should not need to change / set the brightness setting as the default value (16) is sufficent for most purposes.
+By default you should not need to change / set the brightness setting as the default value (16) is sufficient for most purposes.
 Brightness can be changed by calling `setPanelBrightness(int XX)` or `setBrightness8(uint8_t XX)`.

 The value to pass 'setPanelBrightness' must be a value less than MATRIX_CHAIN_WIDTH in pixels.
 For example for a single 64x32 LED Matrix Module, a value must be less than 64.
 However, if you set the brightness too high, you may experience ghosting.